GenericMappingTools/gmt/doc/rst/source/animations/anim02.rst

 image sequence in which we sweep the illumination azimuth around the entire horizon.
 The resulting animation illustrates how changing the illumination azimuth can bring out subtle features (or artifacts) in the gridded data.
-The red arrow points in the direction of the illumination.
+The red arrow points in the direction of the light source.

 .. literalinclude:: /_verbatim/anim02.txt
    :language: bash